nymea/nymea-remoteproxy/README.md

     $ nymea-remoteproxy-tests

+## Test coverage report

+If you want to create a line coverage report from the tests simply run following command in the source directory:

+    $ apt install lcov
+    $ ./create-coverage-html.sh

+The resulting coverage report will be place in the `coverage-html` directory.

 # Usage

 In order to get information about the server you can start the command with the `--help` parameter.